La Rioja Wine Region on the Camino de Santiago

-La Rioja is a province of northern Spain and its capital is Logroño.
-Sections 2 and 3 of the French Way pass through the area.
-This region of Spain is most famous for it’s production of the world famous Rioja wines.
+La Rioja is a province of northern Spain and its capital is Logrono.
+It is located in the middle first part of the Camino Frances, the French Way that passes through the area.
+This region of Spain is most famous for its production of the world-famous Rioja wines.

 Located south of the Cantabrian Mountains along the Ebro river, La Rioja benefits from a continental climate.
 The mountains help to isolate the region which has a moderating effect on the climate.
 They also protect the vineyards from the fierce winds that are typical of northern Spain.
 The region is also home to the Oja river (Rio Oja), believed to have given the region its name.
 Most of the region is situated on a plateau, a little more than 1,500 feet (460 m) above sea level.